Colorado River Wildfire Collaborative: Protecting Communities Through Cross-Jurisdictional Projects

-Years of drought have dried the landscape, while recent wet winters have contributed to increased wildfire fuel loads.
+Years of drought have dried the landscape and soils, while recent wet winters have contributed to increased wildfire fuel loads.
 Many wildfire mitigation areas also overlap with important wildlife habitat, including big game winter and transitional ranges.
 Pinon and juniper incursion into sagebrush ecosystems is affecting species habitat and reducing critical winter forage.
 Meanwhile, local firefighting resources are stretched thin, working to protect both communities and open spaces.

 Colorado River Wildfire Collaborative (CRWC)